SamuelSwartzberg/flashcardifying_text_temp/inf.md

 display: table-cell
 absolutely positioned elements

-a block-level element is an element with <display-outside> block a inline-level element is an element with <display-outside> inline Normal flow has two basic parameters: the »inline (base) direction« and the »block (flow) direction«.
+a block-level element is an element with ‹display-outside› block a inline-level element is an element with ‹display-outside› inline Normal flow has two basic parameters: the »inline (base) direction« and the »block (flow) direction«.
 The inline base direction defines how content is ordered inline.
 The block flow direction defines how blocks are added.